Why write a post about electric dog collars NZ? Let me explain.

-What Are Electric Collars And Are They Legal In New Zealand?
+Electric Dog Collar NZ.
+What Are They (& Are They Legal In NZ?)

-Training collars, e-collars, electric collars, remote training collars, corrective behaviour collars.
+And then there’s e-collars, electric dog collars, remote training collars, corrective behaviour collars…

 And yes.
 Remote training collars are legal in New Zealand.